nomic-ai/gpt4all/gpt4all-bindings/java/README.md

     }
 }
 ```
-2. Not every avx only shared library is bundled with the jar right now to reduce size.
-Only the libgptj-avx is included.
+2. Not every AVX-only shared library is bundled with the JAR right now to reduce size.
+Only libgptj-avx is included.
-If you are running into issues please let us know using the gpt4all project issue tracker https://github.com/nomic-ai/gpt4all/issues.
+If you are running into issues please let us know using the [gpt4all project issue tracker](https://github.com/nomic-ai/gpt4all/issues).